PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 GraphIndex/candidate and rewrite-limit handling, guarded pruning, LayoutState updates, layout-recovery selection, direct arguments, and call order remain unchanged; the counter does not steer the following passthrough owners.

+The three adjacent Conv1D unary owners cover Squeeze/Unary/ExpandDims, rank-4 Unary/Transpose/Reshape/ExpandDims, and fan-out bypass forms.
+Each returns one fixed counter, accepts optional GraphIndex and LayoutState through its forwarding wrapper, and prunes unused tensors even on the zero-rewrite preflight path.
+A zero counter is therefore not complete mutation evidence.

+Each wrapper has one direct lowerer call and no nested selection.
+Strict characterization selects `_late_conv1d_squeeze_unary_stats`, `_late_conv1d_rank4_unary_stats`, and `_late_conv1d_unary_fanout_stats` together.
+It freezes all three schemas, wrapper defaults and forwarding, unconditional pruning, direct arguments and adjacency between retained Swish and InstanceNorm passthrough boundaries, sole occurrences, and unconsumed observation-only policies.